 As of 2022, Adele is living in Port Charlotte, Florida according to her Facebook page.

-Adele definitely generated some strong opinions from Kitchen Nightmares watchers (just read the comments on this post!), but we hope things are going well for her.
+Adele definitely generated some strong opinions from Kitchen Nightmares watchers (just read the comments on this post!), but I hope things are going well for her.

 Remember that the Kitchen Nightmares producers can take a lot of liberties in how they present a person, so she might be nicer than she seemed on the episode.